This document describes version 6 of Unblu. If you’re using the latest major version of Unblu, go to the documentation of the latest version.

 Like video & voice calls, Unblu’s universal co-browsing and/or document co-browsing features require a TURN server.
 You may therefore want to use the same TURN servers for all of these features.
 To do so, set the configuration property com.unblu.chat.videochat.customTurnEnabled to

 true.
 That way, Unblu will establish video & voice calls using the TURN server or servers specified in the configuration property com.unblu.webrtc.iceServers.
 Additionally, set the configuration property com.unblu.chat.videochat.sessionType to

 To test your video chat setup, you need to create a video chat session.
-Have a look in the video chat section of the user guide in order to see how that works.
+For more information, refer to Audio and video call configuration.

 The video chat can only be displayed in one window / tab.
 If the visitor has several tabs / windows open that belong to the same Unblu Conversation, the video chat will stay in one window.
 If the user wants to transfer the video chat to a different window, they can do this in the chat user interface.

-Currently, Unblu only supports up to six concurrent video chat participants.
+Currently, only 2 concurrent video chat participants are supported.